WHO ARE YOUTH OCEAN ADVOCATES?

 - You must be a NYC resident.
 Students from the Bronx and Brooklyn are strongly encouraged to apply.

-- You must be available to meet for after-school workshops on Wednesdays from 3:30-5:30 PM between October and mid-June.
+- You must be available to meet for after-school workshops on Tuesdays, Wednesdays, or Thursdays afternoons (exact day TBD) between late September and mid-June.

 - You must have internet & an internet-enabled device (computer, tablet) with a forward-facing camera and microphone.